Montandalar/ScaleImpTcl/README.md

 After a few seconds, you should get a little pop-up window saying "Built ScaleImpTcl successfully!" and an executable file called scaleimp should appear in your build directory.
-You can run this executbale from a Terminal or from Finder.
+You can run this executable from a Terminal or from Finder, or you can use the built ScaleImp.app in your own Applications directory.
 I don't know how to hide the terminal window when running from Finder sorry!

-#### MacOS - as an application

-Follow the above instructions in 'Building ScaleImp', and then package the application as a .app along with scaleimp.icns and info.plist (TODO WIP)

-I have yet to work out how to turn a tclkit into an application.
-When I do, I'll give instructions on how to assemble the compiled tclkit into an application which you can put on the dock and it will have icons.